YoeranKaniok/batch_table_storage/README.md

-Microsoft Azure CosmosDB Table SDK for Python with batching functionality
+Async Microsoft Azure CosmosDB Table SDK for Python with batching functionality
 =========================================================================

-This project provides a wrapper for the Azure cosmosdb TableService.
+This project provides a asynchronous wrapper for the Azure cosmosdb TableService.
-The wrapper lets you insert/merge/replace lists of entities.
+The wrapper lets you insert/merge/replace/delete lists of entities using `aioify`.
 You can give it any number of PartitionKeys, they will be processed in different batches.

 For documentation on the base package please see `azure-cosmosdb-table` package. (https://pypi.org/project/azure-cosmosdb-table/)